 Some books are good for young children.
 Some books are good for older children.
-Some books are good for kids as young as one year old, but the best books for 1-year-old boys and girls remain to be known.
+Some books are good for kids as young as one-year-old, but the 10 Best Baby Books for 1-Year-Old Boys & Girls remain to be known.
 A great way to help your young child learn is with books that are fun and exciting.

-Here we will be talking about the best books for 1-year-old baby.
+Here we will be talking about the best baby books for a 1-year-old baby.
 It’s important for parents to have a nice selection of books that they can use to help their children in learning.
 Before you can teach your little one to read, you must first teach them to love books.

 This is a great way to help your child develop a love for reading.
 Books are an excellent way to expose your child to new concepts and ideas.
-Story books for 1-year-old is an ideal gift for infants for a variety of reasons.
+Storybooks for 1-year-old are an ideal gift for infants for a variety of reasons.